-Tucson Theft Lawyers
+Tucson Theft Lawyer

 Theft offenses can range from felonies to misdemeanors.
 In either case, the charges will have major repercussions in your life.
 Conviction can result in everything from the revocation of professional licenses to a negative impact on immigration status to prison time.
 College students can face further disciplinary action from their school.
-It’s imperative to get an experienced theft lawyer who will work to protect your rights, your future, and your freedom.
+It’s imperative to get an experienced theft attorney who will work to protect your rights, your future, and your freedom.

 We serve clients throughout Pima, Santa Cruz, Pinal, Graham, Cochise, and Maricopa counties.
 Call our Tucson office at (520) 402-3226 today to schedule a free consultation.